Funeral: Scotland

 An old funeral rite from the Scottish Highlands involved burying the deceased with a wooden plate resting on his chest.
 On the plate were placed a small amount of earth and salt, to represent the future of the deceased.
 The earth hinted that the body would decay and become one with the earth, while the salt represented the soul, which does not decay.
 This rite was known as "earth laid upon a corpse".
 This practice was also carried out in Ireland, as well as in parts of England, particularly in Leicestershire, although in England the salt was intended to prevent air from distending the corpse.

 Spain

 In Spain, a burial or cremation may occur very soon after a death.
 Most Spaniards are Roman Catholics and follow Catholic funeral traditions.
 First, family and friends sit with the deceased during the wake until the burial.
 Wakes are a social event and a time to laugh and honor the dead.
 Following the wake comes the funeral mass (Tanatorio) at the church or cemetery chapel.
 Following the mass is the burial.
 The coffin is then moved from the church to the local cemetery, often with a procession of locals walking behind the hearse.

+Sweden

+The first Swedish evangelical order of burial was given in Olaus Petri's handbook of 1529.
+From the medieval order, it had only kept burial and cremation.
+The funeral where the priest blessed the recently deceased, which after the Reformation came to be called a reading, was forbidden in the church order of 1686, but was taken over by lay people instead.
+It was then followed by the wake, which was banned by the church law in 1686, when it was often considered degenerate to do dancing and games where beer and brandy were served.
+It came however, to live on in the custom of "singing out corpses".
+In older times, the grave was often shoveled closed during the hymn singing.
+During the 17th century, homilies became common, they were later replaced by grift speeches, which, however, never became mandatory.
+In 1686, it was decided that those who had lived a Christian life should be honestly and properly buried in a grave.
+It also determined that the burial would be performed by a priest in the Church of Sweden (later some religious communities were given the right to bury their dead themselves).
+Burial could only take place at a burial site intended for the purpose.
+Loss of honorable burial became a punishment.
+A distinction was made between silent burial (for some serious criminals) and quiet burial without singing and bell ringing and with abbreviated ritual (for some criminals, unbaptized children and for those who committed suicide).
+Church burial was compulsory for members of the Church of Sweden until 1926, when the possibility was opened for civil burial.